LasariImalsha/LasariImalsha/README.md

 - ⚙️ I use daily : Intellij,Github.
 - 🌏 I support and volunteer with Hands for Smile Organization
 - 🌱 Learning more about & studying : UIUX designing
-- 💜 Interests : Coding & reading
+- 💜 Interests : Coding ,UI Designing & reading
 - 😊 Pasionate about accessibility and commited to a web that works for everyone